Cartrigger/QCXRSupport/README.md

 ### 🏗️ Additional Credits

-- This bot utilizes a extremely modified version of the [Discord Bot Template](https://github.com/NamVr/DiscordBot-Template) made by [Naman Vrati](https://github.com/NamVr) using the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license!
+- This bot utilizes an extremely modified version of the [Discord Bot Template](https://github.com/NamVr/DiscordBot-Template) made by Naman Vrati using the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license!
+As this has been heavily modified, it is no longer required to use GPL'able licences.

+If you would no longer want any of your code within this Discord bot, please contact me and request for removal.

 ### 🧩 Contributors